 19 Research projects be developed in the public service, private research organisations and academia, into how people get caught into white supremacist ideology and alt-right activities and, too, identify effective means of deradicalizing such persons.

+20 S 61 HRA be amended to include the ground of religious or ethical belief in addition to colour, race or national or ethnic origin.
 21 S 61 HRA be amended to include provision for the court to take account of the experience of the target group as to the likelihood of the material at issue being likely to excite hostility against or to bring into contempt any group of persons in New Zealand on the ground of their colour etc.

 22 S 131 HRA sentences be aligned to those in the criminal law for comparable offences.